Oyster reef restoration: New York City

 The Billion Oyster Project and New York Harbor School have worked with restaurants in Manhattan to fill steel gabion structures called "reef balls" with recycled oyster shells.
 These structures provide better habitats for estuarine fish and oyster larvae compared to previous attempts of deploying loose clam shells in 1999 due to fast and strong currents causing shell burial and loss.
 The structures must be secured with cages or bags which raises cost of restoration.
 Additionally, the oysters in the NY/NJ Harbor primarily live in subtidal environments which limits restoration sites and makes the reefs more susceptible to predators.

 Along Staten Island's southern shore, the project Living Breakwaters has been funded by the New York State Governor's Office of Storm Recovery (GOSR) and the U.S. Department of.
 Housing and Urban Development.
 The project aims to "reduce coastal risk, create and restore essential marine habitat, and build social resilience through the design and construction of new breakwater structures."
 The project is a green coastal defense that includes approximately 2,400 feet of breakwaters which are "partially submerged rubble mound structures located between 790 and 1,800 feet from shore."
 The Billion Oyster Project aims to seed oysters by supply breeding oysters to build viable oyster reefs within the breakwater system.
-The Billion Oyster Project will utilize placing spat on reef streets and some of the enhanced concrete units which make up the external layer of the rubble mound structures and installing oyster gabions or "reef balls".
+The Billion Oyster Project will utilize placing spat on reef streets and some of the enhanced concrete units which make up the external layer of the rubble mound structures and installing oyster gabions.
 Based on computer and physical modeling, the system of breakwaters are "designed to reduce waves reaching on-shore buildings and roads to below 3 feet in height in the event of a 100-year storm assuming up to 18 inches of sea level rise."
 Through hydrodynamic modeling, the project has shown that the breakwaters will increase coastal resiliency even if the structures are completely submerged due to sea level rise.
 The restoration of the oyster reefs will further facilitate coastal resiliency by reducing shoreline erosion and absorbing the force of waves before they hit the shoreline.
 The construction of the breakwaters began in 2021 and is slated to be completed in 2024.
 The oysters will be installed between 2023 and 2025 in the Raritan Bay.